 \subsection{HST-dark galaxies compared to SMGs.}

-Given their dusty nature, it is interesting to compare the HST-dark galaxies with a classical SMGs sample, in order to put them in a broader context of massive high-z dusty galaxies.
-We find that HST-dark galaxies have higher redshift compared to SMGs (see the histogram in Figure \ref{SFR_z_TOT_ALESS}).
+Given their dusty nature, it is interesting to compare the HST-dark galaxies with a classical SMG sample, in order to put them in a broader context of massive high-z dusty galaxies.
+We find that HST-dark galaxies have higher redshifts compared to SMGs (see the histogram in Figure \ref{SFR_z_TOT_ALESS}).
 Interestingly and probably not unexpectedly, HST-dark galaxies have lower SFRs than SMGs.
 Similarly, we also find HST-dark galaxies have more than an order of magnitude lower stellar masses than the massive SMGs that weigh $\mathrm{M_{*} \sim 10^{12} M_{\odot}}$.

-In Figure \ref{MS}, we further show the location of HST-dark and SMGs with respect to the main sequence (MS) of galaxies at $z\sim4$.
-As can be seen, HST-dark sources at these redshifts follow the MS. They populate its lower mass end compared to both SMGs and IRAC-selected HST-Dark galaxies.
+In Figure \ref{MS}, we further show the location of HST-dark and SMGs on the SFR-$\mathrm{M_{*}}$ diagram with respect to the main sequence (MS) of galaxies at $ \mathrm{z\sim4}$.
+As can be seen, HST-dark sources at these redshifts follow the MS. They populate its lower mass end compared to both SMGs and IRAC-selected HST-dark galaxies.
 Specifically, we have compared our results with two previous studies of dusty galaxies: The ALESS sample from \citet{daCunha2015} shows a larger number of starburst galaxies that lie significantly above the MS. In between our sample and SMGs, we find more massive HST-dark galaxies from \citet{Wang2019}.
-This difference could be due to the selection criteria and lower mass HST-dark galaxies could have been missed by using Spitzer selection.
+This difference could be due to the selection criteria and lower mass HST-dark galaxies could have been missing from Spitzer-selected samples.

 In a nutshell, HST-dark galaxies appear to be the higher redshift, lower SFR extension of SMGs.
-They have likely just not been detected in previous sub-millimeter single-dish studies due to their faintness.
+They have likely just not been detected in previous sub-millimetre single-dish studies due to their faintness.
 The synergy between JWST and ALMA data will be needed to confirm this rather interesting outcome.